CUS690/johnnybot-serverless/README.md

 http://johnnybot-live.s3-website-us-east-1.amazonaws.com

-If you want to duplicate this, you have to:
+If you want to set this up yourself, you have to:

 Lambda Function 1:
 - Create a Docker image in ECS Farget using my containerized-docker-lambda-function files.
 In order to work with my app.py file here, you'll need to create a .env file